uqfoundation/multiprocess/README.md

 multiprocess
 ====
-Package for using processes which mimics the threading module (FORK)
+a friendly fork of the multiprocessing module

 About Multiprocess
 ----------